iftahnaf/ccr_ncap/readme.md

 The folder contains a few utilities:

-1. [Controller](./test_1/controller.py) - contains simple PD and P controllers for the throttle/brake based on the current relative distance.
+1. [Controller](./test_1/controller.py) - contains simple controller for the throttle/brake based on the current relative distance.
 2. [Dynamics](./test_1/dynamics.py) - retrieve information about the state of the ego car.
 3. [Scene](./test_1/scene.py) - functions to manage the simulation.
 4. [Visualizer](./test_1/visualizer.py) - functions to plot ground-truth bounding box around the stationary car.